Adam Gilbert - Assistant Professor

 A winner of two Fulbright awards, Erickson has held fellowships with the Carnegie Council on Ethics and International Affairs, the Scholar's Roundtable-NYU School of Law and the National Foundation for the Improvement of Education.
 She is a Leadership Fellow of the National Center for Science and Civic Engagement and a member of the board of directors of the American Conference of Academic Deans as well as the World Affairs Council of New Hampshire.

-Megan Paddack - Assistant Professor
+Megan Paddack - Associate Professor

-An assistant professor of mathematics at SNHU since 2009, Dr. Megan Paddack is also the program coordinator for Middle School Mathematics Education program.
+An associate professor of mathematics at SNHU since 2009, Dr. Megan Paddack is also the program coordinator for Middle School Mathematics Education program.
 Courses taught include college algebra, finite mathematics, mathematics for elementary education I and II, mathematics for the humanities, and mathematical proofs and problem solving.
 Paddack's dissertation study was focused on middle school math teachers and she has years of experience teaching practicing teachers.

 Paddack was nominated for SNHU's Excellence in Teaching Award in 2010 and 2011 and won the award in 2012.